bower/bower.github.io/docs/api.md

 Using 'bower link' in a project folder will create a global link.
 Then, in some other package, `bower link <name>` will create a link in the components folder pointing to the previously created link.

-This allows to easily test a package because changes will be reflected immediately.
+This allows you to easily test a package because changes will be reflected immediately.
 When the link is no longer necessary, simply remove it with `bower uninstall <name>`.

 ### list